4-Star Stocks Poised to Pop: Caterpillar

 |Headquarters (founded)||Peoria, Ill.
 (1925)|

 Sources: S&P Capital IQ and Motley Fool CAPS.

-On CAPS, 94% of the 5,675 members who have rated Caterpillar believe the stock will outperform the S&P 500 going forward.
-These bulls include All-Stars dspl4Js and TSIF, both of whom are ranked in the top 5% of our community.
+On CAPS, 94% of the 5,727 members who have rated Caterpillar believe the stock will outperform the S&P 500 going forward.

-What do you think about Caterpillar, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, Caterpillar may not be your top choice.

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.